North Carolina State Toast

-"A Toast" was adopted by the North Carolina General Assembly in 1957:
+A Toast was adopted by the North Carolina General Assembly in 1957:

 Common uses

 The State Toast is used at some functions within the University of North Carolina.
-The University of North Carolina at Chapel Hill's oldest student organization, the Dialectic and Philanthropic Societies, deliver the toast twice annually.
+The University of North Carolina at Chapel Hill's oldest student organization, the Dialectic and Philanthropic Societies, deliver the toast twice annually, once at their annual 'December' formal and one at their 'April' semiformal.

 People inducted into the Order of the Long Leaf Pine become "cultural ambassadors of the state" and "can propose the state toast at any time."